Prazpa/Pokedex_FrontendTesting/README.md

+# To see all of this detail
+1.Clone this repository
+2.run npm install for install node_module
+3.run npm run dev for start this project

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.